Miturgidae

-Miturgidae is a family of araneomorph spiders that includes nearly 170 species in 29 genera worldwide.
+Miturgidae is a family of araneomorph spiders that includes about 200 species in 33 genera worldwide.

 First described by Eugène Simon in 1886, it has been substantially revised, and includes the previous family Zoridae as a synonym, and excludes the family Xenoctenidae.
 Several genera have also been removed, such as the large genus Cheiracanthium, which was transferred to the Cheiracanthiidae.

+Description

+Spiders of the Miturgidae family are small-to-medium sized spiders, with most genera possessing a brown and gray band pattern on the spider's body.

+Behavior

+Miturgidae spiders are nocturnal.
+They live on the ground or on foliage, where they build a sac-like shelter on vegetation or under rocks or other debris.
+Mother spiders will deposit and protect her eggs in these shelters.